 AHRC-funded project: African Women Playwrights' Network

-From 2015 - June 2017, I worked with Amy Jephtha (South African playwright and director) and Every1Mobile to create an online network of African women creative practitioners with the following primary functions:
+From 2015 - June 2017, Yvette worked with Amy Jephtha (South African playwright and director) and Every1Mobile to create an app to grow an online network of African women creative practitioners with the following primary functions:

 - to allow female artists from Africa to create profiles for themselves and their work, to increase their visibility and connectivity beyond regions, to access one another and others nationally and internationally.